jcass77/WTFIX/README.md

 definitons, or cobble together bits and pieces of code from various old GitHub projects to try and get a connection to an exchange going.

-That was then.
-By now WTF(ix) has clocked up more than 100 000 hours in production, running 24/7 connected to multiple exchanges, and has been used to implement various algorithmic strategies and complete many millions of dollars worth of trades.
+Since then WTF(ix) has been running 24/7, connected to multiple exchanges across multiple projects, and has been used to implement various algorithmic strategies and complete many millions of dollars worth of succesful trades.

 WTF(ix) can also easily be adapted to plug into various crypto exchanges that do not adhere to the formal FIX (or any other) specification.